OfficeChromatography/quanTLC_Installation/README.md

 Download the code as zip and copy the installation script to your raspberry pi.

-In the terminal, start the installation with:
+In the terminal, change to the directory of the installation script, and start the installation with:

 ```
 sudo bash quanTLC_install.sh |& tee quanTLC-install.txt